 - Five year’s worth of over twenty common financial ratios presented with formulas, calculations, and analysis tips for each ratio.

 - Line by line description, explanation, and analysis tip for most financial statement line items and financial ratios.

-- Professional financial analysis tips provided in each section to help YOU conduct your OWN financial analysis!
+- Professional financial analysis tips are provided in each section to help YOU conduct your OWN financial analysis!

 - Each section includes an “in other words” segment.
-This is were I use plain English to explain concepts.
+This is where I use plain English to explain concepts.

 Enjoy the preliminary information and for a more detailed analysis, buy the financial report!

 Paul, MBA.
 (Updated 2021)

 Tesla Inc. has its global headquarters in Palo Alto, CA. The company competes in the auto manufacturing industry, specifically in the cyclical consumer sector.
 At present, the company employs approximately 70,000 people.
 Tesla’s main revenue generator is the design, development, and leasing of electric vehicles, as well as energy generation and storage devices.